luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-01-24-life-tasks.md

 People in this task are carried away by a desire for mastery, the pleasure of being or becoming really good at something.
 As happens in other tasks, consciousness changes.

 In this case, a more individualistic mentality develops.
 We become better at our self-control and emotional regulation.
 We develop a better ability to go against the masses.
-Sooner or later success in this career (which, again, does not necessarily have to be something work-related but is the word chosen by the author) stops satisfying us.
+Sooner or later success in this career (which again, does not necessarily have to be something work-related but is the word chosen by the author) stops satisfying us.

 According to Carl Jung “_The achievements that society rewards come at the cost of a decrease in personality_”.
 Eventually the costs become too high.